VainF/DeepLabV3Plus-Pytorch/README.md

 #### 2. Prepare Datasets

 The default dataset path is *./datasets/data*.
-The scripts will automatically prepare all data.
+The scripts will automatically download and extract all data.
 Also You can manually put those donwloaded files (e.g. tar file) under any directory.
 Just remember to specify your path:

 ```bash
 python train.py --data_root /path/to/your/datasets